 4 points when 60 overs have been bowled

-Should the maximum number of points awarded be for a drawn game, or should there be no other completed fixtures in that division on that day, then the non offending team will be awarded 25 points.
+Should there be no other completed fixtures in that division on that day, then the non offending team will be awarded 5 points.

 The action to be taken by the club which is ready to play is outlined in rule 17 page 74.

-(g) Penalty runs awarded under the Laws of Cricket 2000 Code will only be awarded when there is a qualified umpire standing who has been appointed by the P.A.C.U.S.
+(f) Penalty runs awarded under the Laws of Cricket 2017 Code will only be awarded when there is a qualified umpire standing who has been appointed by the P.A.C.U.S.
 If only one appointed umpire is available he must officiate as the bowling end umpire.

 length/Bowling restrictions/Result notification